Views from An Englishman in Wales

 Five Reasons To Go There

-3. Mountain Biking: The Penhydd Trail was voted “the trail to ride before you die” by What Mountain Bike magazine in 2004
+3. Mountain biking: The Penhydd Trail was voted “the trail to ride before you die” by What Mountain Bike magazine in 2004.

 Afan Forest Park Visitor Centre is SA13 3HG